-- Isabella Stewart was born to a wealthy family in New York City, the daughter of a wealthy linen-merchant, and who were able to trace their family lineage back to the infamous Stewarts of Scotland (a la Outlander for me!).
-At an early age through her schooling she was exposed to many different forms of art, dance and music and grew to love it.
+- Isabella Stewart was born in New York City, the daughter of a wealthy linen-merchant, who traced their family lineage back to the infamous Stewarts of Scotland (a la Outlander!).
+At an early age through her schooling she was exposed to many different forms of art, dance and music and all quickly became part of who she was.

 - While attending school in Paris, she visited Museo Poldi Pezzoli in Milan, which was a private art collection turned public display in a home with different rooms that reflected the feeling and decor of the art on display.
 It is said that after her visit to this museum, she indicated that if she ever were to inherit money, she would want to build a similar house and showcase artwork for the public to enjoy.
 Turns out she did just that.

-- While in Europe, she met Julia Gardner, of the Gardner family in Boston.
+- While in Europe, she met Julia Gardner, of Boston Gardner family.
 Isabella was then introduced to John “Jack” Gardner, Julia’s brother, and they wed in April 1860 and shortly thereafter moved to Boston.

 - After the death of Jack & Isabella’s only son at the age of two, Isabella fell into a deep depression and doctors suggested a trip to Europe to lift her spirits.
-In 1874 they start traveling regularly, and spent the majority of the next ten years almost solely out of the country.
+In 1874 they start traveling regularly, and spent the majority of the next ten years abroad in Europe.
 Her favorite destination?
 Venice, Italy and I can’t say I disagree – it’s a magical, magical place.

 - By 1896, The Gardner home on Beacon Street in the Back Bay of Boston was getting too small to house their collection, which now contained pieces from world renowned artists such as Rembrandt & Botecelli (the first Botecelli in America!).
 Sadly, Jack died suddenly in 1896, and Isabella moved forward with their shared dream of a large home that could display their artwork, but that would be open to the public to enjoy.